IceJinx33/Snakes-and-Ladders/install.md

 # Installation Instructions

-Make sure you have opam installed before running the following:
+Make sure you have ocaml, opam and pkg-config installed using a package manager like Homebrew before running the following:

 To install the dependencies you can run